Barbed Servitor is a Blast

 Magic the Gathering Card - Barbed Servitor - MTG Circle

-With other Stuffy Doll effects, you can abuse damage doublers to quadruple damage output, but because Servitor forces life loss on our opponents, this doesn’t really help.
-Instead, we can abuse its indestructible nature by using burn spells that are under costed because they can normally only hit creatures.
-Witchstalker Frenzy and March Of Wretched Sorrow can effectively hit our opponent in the face if they target our own Servitor, so you want to save them into the late game if you can.
+With other Stuffy Doll effects, you can abuse damage doublers to quadruple damage output, but because Servitor forces life loss on our opponents, this doesn't really help.
+Instead, we can abuse its indestructible nature by using burn spells that are undercosted because they can normally only hit creatures.
+Witchstalker Frenzy and March of Wretched Sorrow can effectively hit our opponent in the face if they target our own Servitor, so you want to save them for the late game if you can.

 Magic the Gathering Card - Burn Down the House - MTG Circle